-The exterior of Park Terrace featured a grand corner tower complete with a large Star of David weathervane that sat atop an ornate metal dome.
+The exterior of Park Terrace featured a grand corner tower complete with a large weathervane that sat atop an ornate metal dome.
 Six upward terraces climbed the steep hill on the northeastern side of the building, and four terraces ascended the northwestern side.
-To reach their home from the street, residents climbed concrete exterior stairs to a concrete walkway that led to an individual porch for each of the two or three level homes.
+To reach their home from the street, residents climbed concrete exterior stairs to a concrete walkway that led to a private porch at each home.

 The eight townhomes in Park Terrace were either two or three levels and varied between six and nine rooms.
 A six-room apartment rented for $10 per month and a nine-room home went for $40 per month in the 1890s.
 Each home was heated with a modern hot water system and offered residents one of the best views of the harbor in the city.

 By the mid-1890s Benjamin had moved into a rented house on London Road and later moved to St. Paul.
 Henry stayed at the Park Terrace longer but eventually moved his family into a rented home east of downtown.
 In 1909, Henry purchased a large corner lot at 2505 East First Street and worked with the firm Bray and Nystrum to design a new home for his family.
 They moved into their 3,100 square-foot home on Thanksgiving Day, 1910.

 After Henry’s death in 1931, Park Terrace began to deteriorate and the building was eventually abandoned.
 Park Terrace was sitting vacant and dilapidated, so the decision was made to demolish the building in 1936.
 The cornerstone of the building, which can be seen just below the corner porches in the historic photo, was saved and has been placed at street level where it still rests.
 Today, trees and bushes cover the terraced foundations and crumbling staircases where the grand building once stood.

 Archives of the Duluth Herald.